Pre-Meeting Workshops

 The work of the art and design administrator requires an awareness of the necessity for careful and balanced cultivation among multiple constituencies.

 Therefore, goal setting becomes a necessary and effective way to establish personal, institutional, and community priorities.
 When successful, this effort lays the groundwork for and focuses planning initiatives.
 Successful administrators are able to set goals, plan, and manage time—and understand the relationships between and among these three important aspects.
-Establishing a firm foundation based on carefully articulated goals enhances the administrator’s ability to develop multiple skills and acquire detailed subject matter knowledge that will assist to address efficiently and effectively the number and pace of questions, challenges, and issues that arise.
+Establishing a firm foundation based on carefully articulated goals enhances the administrator’s ability to develop multiple skills and acquire detailed subject matter knowledge that will assist them to address efficiently and effectively the number and pace of questions, challenges, and issues that arise.
+Suggestions with regard to setting goals, developing approaches to planning, and successful ways to think about time and its effective use will be presented.

-Thursday, October 17
+Thursday, October 16

 8:00 a.m.
 9:15 a.m.